Basic authentication documentation: Standard

 - Nonstandard API rate limiter

-- How to test connection?
+- How to test this connection?

 For complete documentation of these settings, see Fundamentals of HTTP connections.